manticoresoftware/docker/README.md

 ### Multi-node cluster with replication

-A simple `stack.yml` for defining a two node cluster:
+Here is a simple `docker-compose.yml` for defining a two node cluster:

 ```
 version: '2.2'